Obesity is a complex condition with genetic, environmental, cultural and psychological causes that cannot be blamed on a simple lack of willpower.

-In the U.S., obesity affects one in five individuals in the general population.
-Diets alone rarely, if ever, produce lasting weight loss results for obese individuals.
+In the United States, obesity affects one in five individuals in the general population.
+Diets alone rarely produce lasting weight loss results for obese individuals.

-Obesity is now the second-leading cause of preventable death in the U.S. An estimated 300,000 people a year die from obesity and obesity-related disease.
+Obesity is now the second-leading cause of preventable death in the United States.
+An estimated 300,000 people a year die from obesity and obesity-related disease.

 Extremely obese people have a shorter lifespan than non-obese people.
 Medical conditions associated with obesity include:

 - Psychological effects, including shame, guilt and depression

 BIDMC offers various types of surgical and non-surgical procedures for obesity.
 Surgical treatment for obesity is not for everyone who is overweight.
 It is usually reserved for people who have "severe obesity."
 A tool called body mass index (BMI) is used to measure the level of obesity.
 Surgery is not usually performed on someone with a BMI of less than 40, though there are exceptions.

 BMI takes both height and weight into account, giving a more accurate picture of body size than weight alone.

 Losing weight can help improve and even eliminate some obesity-related conditions.
 For seriously obese patients who have been unsuccessful in other weight loss methods, weight loss surgery may be a life-saving intervention — for many patients, the risks of remaining obese are more significant than the risks of complications from surgery.